 What courses will transfer back to my College or University?

-- Students taking courses to transfer to another institution should be sure to follow the procedures of their "home" institution to confirm the applicability of specific UNC Charlotte summer session courses to their academic program.
-Visiting students should also arrange to have a transcript of their UNC Charlotte course work sent to their home institution upon the completion of their Summer Session classes.
+- Students taking courses to transfer to another institution should be sure to follow the procedures of their "home" institution to confirm the applicability of specific UNC Charlotte summer term courses to their academic program.
+Visiting students should also arrange to have a transcript of their UNC Charlotte coursework sent to their home institution upon the completion of their summer term classes.

 - To assist you with your educational planning, the Office of Admissions has developed a course equivalency table, Undergraduate Admission Transfer Credit Advisor.
 If a course equivalency table does not exist for your institution, please speak with your home academic advisor for recommendations.
 To find courses that may be equivalent at your current institution, students can use the Course Catalogs to find descriptions for courses to confirm with their academic advisors at their “home” institution.

 Once admitted, how do I register?

 - The registration is online using My UNC Charlotte.
 Click the “Need Help” link to activate your NinerNET account.

 - All would-be Summer School registrants receive a registration appointment date and time: this is the date and time after which you are free to register.
 Registration priorities are assigned to current students first, and then to visiting students.
 Applicants will be notified regarding the success of their application and the time and date assigned for registration.